Last Updated on August 14, 2022 by Paroma

 It is a good idea to carbo load before you hike since you have to do quite a bit of steep uphill climbing to be rewarded with sweeping views.
 I recommend stopping by for breakfast at New Morning Cafe on Tiburon Boulevard before you start your dog friendly hike in Marin.

 This is a completely open dog friendly hiking trail in Marin, as in there is no shade, and so you are best advised to come in early since it can get pretty hot in the afternoon.
 A hat and sunscreen are good to have for this hike since there is canopy of trees to provide shade.

-First, stay on the trail at all times and do not pick any wildflowers.
-Second, come equipped with water and protection from the sun (hat/sunscreen/sunnies) since this is an open trail.
 Finally, please pick up after your dog as a responsible pet parent.
 The trail is steep and narrow in many parts and although we did not see that dogs have to be on leash, you need to carry a retractable six foot leash with you at all times.